cenkai88/data-exploration-Airbnb-Boston/README.md

 - images: images generated in the analysis
 - steps: functions involved in the data analysis flow
 - utils: help functions that are leveraged by the main analysis steps
+- explore.ipynb: the jupyter notebook for this exploration
 - main.py: the enterence script, you can run
   ```
   python main.py